Solar Radio-Frequency Reflectivity and Localization of FRB from Solar Reflection: Discussion

 \section{Discussion}

-Fig.~\ref{results} shows that for frequencies $\nu \gtrapprox 150\,$MHz the reflectivity the reflectivity is substantial only for angles of incidence $\theta \gtrapprox 60^\circ$.
+Figs.~\ref{freq} and \ref{angle} show that for frequencies $\nu \gtrapprox 150\,$MHz the reflectivity the reflectivity is substantial only for angles of incidence $\theta \gtrapprox 60^\circ$.
 The fraction of the sky with angles of incidence $\ge \theta$ is $(1+\cos{2\theta})/2$, which is 0.25 for $\theta = 60^\circ$ but only 0.12 for $\theta = 70^\circ$.
 Unlike the Moon, the Sun is a far-from-isotropic reflector at those frequencies and effectively reflects only a fraction of isotropically distributed sources, such as FRB.
+At lower frequencies $\nu \lessapprox 100\,$MHz, the Sun is a good reflector, better than the Moon \citep{K20}, at all angles of incidence.

-However, at lower frequencies $\nu \lessapprox 100\,$MHz, the Sun is a good reflector, better than the Moon \citep{K20}, at all angles of incidence.
-In addition, detection of the delay of Solar-scattered FRB provides much sharper localization than does detector of Lunar-scattered FRB, although the combination of these localizes in two angles rather than only one.
-A system to detect and localize very bright Galactic FRB would use two telescopes, one staring at the Moon and one staring at the Sun, in addition to direct detection by an instrument like STARE2.
+{The results of this study were disappointing because of the intense background of Solar coronal thermal emission.
+This is in contrast to the results of our earlier study of Lunar scattering; the Lunar surface is only a weak source of thermal emission at radio frequencies.}